 I speculated yesterday that something like the Renewable Energy Grant program would have to get into the bill to give a “victory” to skeptical Democrats.
-So far, that specific program hasn’t made it, although lawmakers are pushing for that hard – 17 Senators and 81 Congressmembers signed a letter to that effect Thursday (UPDATE: it does look like the grant program is in there).
+So far, that specific program hasn’t made it, although lawmakers are pushing for that hard – 17 Senators and 81 Congressmembers signed a letter to that effect Thursday.
 But what is there includes extensions of tax credits for energy-efficient appliances and homes, nonbusiness energy property (like windows), ethanol (at the same rates as before; there was thought this would be reduced), wind and solar energy production, biodiesel, and more.

 There are dozens of other small tax extenders in the bill.
 Most of them look familiar from the old “tax extenders” bill of the past year, though I’m sure there are a couple surprises.
 You have things like deductions for primary and secondary school teachers for supplies, tax-free distributions of retirement accounts for charitable purposes, an employer wage credit for employees who are members of the armed services, a railroad track maintenance credit, subsidies for commuters, a research tax credit, the American Samoa economic development credit, a “Deduction allowable with respect to income attributable to domestic production activities in Puerto Rico,” and much more.
 None of these are particularly large, but the bill has become something of a Christmas tree, fitting for this holiday season.
 Reid did not, as far as I can tell, sneak the provision on legalizing online poker into the bill.
 Maybe next omnibus.

 The bill has been scored as well.
 It would increase the deficit by $857 billion over 10 years, with pretty much all of that coming in the next 2 years. $801 billion comes from the tax extensions, and $56 billion from extending unemployment insurance.